knaidoo29/mistreedoc/docs/source/index.rst

 Dependencies
 ------------

-MiSTree will work on Python 2.7 or 3.5+ and requires the following modules:
+MiSTree will work on Python 2.7 or 3.5+ and requires the following Python modules:

 * `numpy <http://www.numpy.org/>`_
 * `matplotlib <https://matplotlib.org>`_